kwinkler99/portfolio/README.md

 ## Deployment

 The application is deployed on the Netlify platform: https://www.netlify.com.
 For this purpose, I created a new branch (netlify-app) and used the method provided by this platform - functions.
 It replaces the server that handles requests from a web application.
+To store data I used a database - FaunaDB.

 Go to https://kwinkler.netlify.app and have fun :)